 The New York State Dental Association takes serving members seriously.
 NYSDA members can be confident that their state dental association will assist them with the business of being a dentist at any time.

 NYSDA support services provide several benefits to dentists at every stage in their careers.
 Our headquarters in Albany, NY is operated by approximately 25 staff members, all of whom are experts in their fields.
 This support team allows NYSDA to offer members the services listed below.

-The Membership Concierge is available to New York State Dental Association members whenever they need answers or information.
-New members will receive our Welcome Package, including a "key" to your membership and a digital copy of The Starting Out Guide.
-Next, you may receive a call from our Concierge.
-After extending a warm welcome, they will ask some thoughtful questions to determine where NYSDA can be of assistance.
+Our Membership Concierge is available to all New York State Dental Association members whenever they need information or answers.
+New members will receive our Welcome Package with a "key" to your membership, including a digital copy of The Starting Out Guide.
+You will also be contacted by our Concierge extending a warm welcome and tips on how to access your NYSDA online account, your member benefits and other helpful resources.